 We also know in Ohio far too many students either drop out of high school or graduate unprepared for postsecondary success.
 The populations particularly vulnerable to these outcomes include minority students, low-income students, and students with a disability, which are a focus of OCECD and its efforts.
 Each year, states receive ratings on their implementation of the Individuals with Disabilities Education Act (IDEA), known as its state determination rating.
-Unfortunately, in 2022, Ohio's Special Education State Determination rating for the implementation of IDEA is in the "needs assistance" category for the third year in a row (Part B).
+In 2022, Ohio's Special Education State Determination rating for the implementation of IDEA is in the "needs assistance" category for the third year in a row (Part B) due to high rates of students graduating by meeting modified requirements (i.e., receiving a diploma through excusal from one or more graduation requirements); and dropping out of high school.